MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - **Team expertise:** The skillset of the development team can constrain framework choices.
 A design that relies on a less familiar framework might lead to increased development time and complexity, prompting a selection of a more familiar tool.

-## Identity, authorization, and access considerations
+## Design a strategy for identities, authorization, and access

 Generally speaking, you should approach identity, authorization, and access in the same way that you normally design applications.
 You should use an identity provider, like Microsoft Entra, to manage these areas as much as possible.
 There are unique challenges to many AI applications that need special consideration however.
 Persisting access control lists (ACLs) through the system is sometimes challenging or even impossible without introducing novel development.
 Review the guidance found in the [secure multi-tenant RAG solution](/azure/architecture/ai-ml/guide/secure-multitenant-rag) to learn how to add security trimming metadata to documents and chunks.
 This trimming can be based on security groups or similar organizational constructs.

-## Considerations for nonfunctional requirements
+## Consider the nonfunctional requirements

 You may have nonfunctional requirements for your workload that are challenging due to factors inherent to AI technologies.
 Common nonfunctional requirements and their challenges include: